 The BSACI’s Standards of Care Committee (SOCC) develops guidelines for the management of patients with allergic disorders in secondary care as well as initiating and leading national audits in allergy.
 Guideline Groups are selected and approved by the SOCC to draft guidelines which are progressed in an iterative process for publication.

 The committee’s chair is Dr David Luyt.
-SOCC core committee members (Member’s list) include allergy specialists, paediatric allergists, immunologists, GPs, nurse specialists, dietitians and is supported by Ms Erinn Gallagher, the BSACI Clinical Guidelines Research Officer.
+SOCC core committee members (Member’s list) include allergy specialists, paediatric allergists, immunologists, GPs, nurse specialists, dietitians and is supported by Dr Shifa Shaikh, the BSACI Clinical Guidelines and Registry Manager.
 SOCC is also supported by a select advisory group who guide SOCC processes.

 The Society does not seek external funding for the production of its guidelines.